 Maryfrances: Ritchie and Ash

 Ritchie and Ash from It’s a Sin have a beautiful relationship!
 Ritchie is such a vibrant character, complemented by Ash who is very chilled.
 They contrast so well on screen and it’s really good for their relationship.
 Then when things change, they switch places, but they support each other until the very end.

 Arron: Ruby and Stan

-Ruby and Stan from Good Girls are my favourite TV couple.
+Ruby and Stan from Good Girls are one of my favourite TV couples, if not my ultimate choice.
 Their love for each other and their family means they stick together through thick and thin, despite Stan not agreeing with Ruby’s illegal activities.